Art: Fashion and Beauty

 Dallas’s legendary Neiman Marcus specialty store owes its style, its personal brand of service, and its first cache of merchandise to Carrie Marcus Neiman, the fashion authority who helped launch a retailing concept.

-Mollie Parnis’s wit and fashion savvy made her clothing designs a must among many first ladies during her tenure as fashion legend.
+Mollie Parnis’s wit and fashion-savvy made her clothing designs a must during her tenure as a fashion legend.
+Parnis was equally famed for her New York salons that welcomed literary and political giants and for her fashion designs that adorned first ladies.

-Lucie Porges continued to design, while also imparting her immense knowledge in the Fashion Department of the New School for Social Research.
+Lucie Porges brought a combination of elegance and a relaxed sensibility to her long and fruitful collaboration with top fashion designer Pauline Trigère.
+As she continued to design, Porges also imparted her immense knowledge in the Fashion Department of the New School for Social Research.

 Sophie Rosenberg’s company came to be Sonia Gowns Inc. in 1935, when she entered into the business with Gloria Morgan Vanderbilt.
 Though her business venture with the Vanderbilt family was brief, she never left the dress design business, and within a few short years, in 1944, she went into business once again, retaining the name of Sonia Gowns Inc.